MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 (Notes related to recent changes, this section can be removed before merge)

-Primary changes:
+Tested changes:
-- Update to SB 3.2.4
+- Update to SB 3.3.0 (LTS)
-- Update to Camel 4.5.0
-- Update DS mapper to 2.5.2-jakarta4
+- Update to Camel 4.4.3 (LTS to fix [memory issue that causes DS expressions to stop working until restart](https://issues.apache.org/jira/browse/CAMEL-20841))
 - Dockerfile updated to use Java 21
 - A number of other dependency changes in the pom to support the above changes
 - `datasonnet()` now replaces usages of `datasonnetEx()` or `DatasonnetExpression.builder()`.
 Examples are in BaseRestRouteBuilder and RoutesImplementation.

+Untested Tavros changes:
-- Spans/tracing fixed but only locally tested thus far
+- Spans/tracing fixed, only locally tested

 ### Migration recommendations ###